-To effectively keep rats and mice out of your attic, begin with walking the perimeter of your home.
+To effectively keep rats and mice out of your attic, begin walking the perimeter of your home.
 Inspect carefully, and find and seal any spots in your home’s outer walls that could be an entry point.
 Not quite sure what you’re looking for?
 Contact a local pest control expert to do a thorough inspection.
 They will find and seal all possible entry points with steel and a polyurethane sealant!

+The most effective rodent control starts with repairs to keep rodents out of your home.
 Rodents are crafty, intelligent, and determined creatures.
 Where there’s a will, there’s away.
 They will take advantage of any weakness on your property.
 Take precautions and guard your attic by looking for any holes in your roofing.
 To do this, lift up damaged shingles and pry out the nails underneath.
 The damaged shingles will slide out.
 Underneath, you’ll need to repair the hole in the roof, then replace the old shingles with new ones.
 You can use roof cement to securely reinforce the new nails.

 Other repairs you may need to consider are vent covers and a chimney cap.
 If you have uncovered vents or chimneys, you’re practically inviting rodents inside your attic!
 This is a relatively easy fix, but it is important to use a cover made of wire, not mesh, to keep rodents out.